-As we all know, writing the list can be a task in itself.
+As we all know, writing a list can be a task in itself.
 It can be exhausting trying to figure out what needs to be in there, what takes priority, allocating timeframes and what-not.
 It’s no wonder that motivation can easily fade once it’s time to actually start doing the tasks on your list.

-Accomplishing the tasks on your to-do list can seem like a long, un-achievable obstacle, but it doesn’t have to be.
+Accomplishing the tasks on your to-do list can seem like a long, unachievable obstacle, but it doesn’t have to be.
 There is a plethora of to-do list advice out there from CEOs, time management gurus, and mere bloggers like myself, sharing what works for them.
-The reason for this is because no set formula works for everyone.
+The reason for this is that no set formula works for everyone.
 People are different, and how they manage their task load, funnily enough, is different too.

 The best advice I can offer is to take on board the tips you think may work for you (don’t stick to just one source), use one of the many to-do list templates available out there, and test it out.
 If it doesn’t work, then try something else.
 It’s all about trial and error.

 Now, while I can’t solve everybody’s to-do list woes, I can provide a few tips to consider when creating one.
 Things to avoid to ensure that your to-do list is one that will maximize your productivity, and help you achieve those pesky tasks.

 Here Are 7 To-Do List Mistakes to Avoid

 1. Sticking to pen and paper

 The old-school method is a favourite for many people.
 Understandably as there is no better feeling than the satisfaction of taking your pen and crossing off a completed task.
 But by only using pen and paper, you restrict yourself from the cool features and benefits that a digital to-do list software can provide.